Youth marketing

 In 60 seconds...

-• 23% of Gen Z in the US are doing their Christmas shopping all year round
+• Christmas shopping starts early for Gen Z, with 23% in the US doing their shopping all year round.

-• Young people across the US and UK prefer to see festive marketing on a brand’s social media page
+• Young people across the US and UK like to get into the holiday spirit online, preferring to see festive marketing on a brand’s social media page.

 Look, we know it’s early.
-But with 35% of UK Gen Zers and 38% in the US planning to start their Christmas shopping in November this year and 23% in the US are doing their Christmas shopping all year round (round of applause for these incredibly organized individuals, please), there’s no time to waste.
+But 35% of UK Gen Zers and 38% in the US start their Christmas shopping in November and 23% in the US do their Christmas shopping all year round* (round of applause for these incredibly organized individuals, please), and this year is set to be no different.

-In this blog, we’ll be sharing how you can win over your target audience’s loyalty this festive season, diving into the data, and analyzing best Christmas campaigns for Gen Z from 2023.
+In this blog, we’ll share how you can win over Gen Z’s brand loyalty this festive season, dive into the data, analyze some of the best Christmas campaigns for Gen Z, and look at how your brand can drive loyalty beyond the festive season.

 The power of a good Christmas campaign

-We’ve all seen some unforgettable Christmas marketing campaigns in our time - ones that have stuck with us our entire lives (the John Lewis 2011 The Long Wait has a special place in our hearts).
-A great Christmas marketing campaign can provide brands with multiple opportunities, from increased brand awareness to Gen Z loyalty well surpassing the festive season.
+We’ve all seen some unforgettable Christmas marketing campaigns in our time — ones that have stuck with us our entire lives (John Lewis’ 2011 The Long Wait has a special place in our hearts).
+A great Christmas marketing campaign can provide brands with multiple opportunities, from increased brand awareness to loyal customers, going beyond the festive season.

-What Christmas marketing does Gen Z want to see in 2024?
+What kind of festive marketing does Gen Z want to see in 2024?

-First thing’s first: what kind of marketing do Gen Z actually want to see this year?
-What vibes are catching their attention?
+First thing’s first: what kind of marketing does Gen Z actually want to see?
+What’s catching their attention and getting them in the Christmas spirit?

 Do they want nostalgia?
 Something social impact led?
 Perhaps something that gets them thinking…?